Guide for Submitting a Complaint

 1. How to submit a complaint

-If you believe that the Code of Conduct has been breached, we ask that you report this to LACNIC's Ethics Committee by completing the following form.
+If you believe that the Code of Conduct has been breached, please report this to the LACNIC Ethics Committee by completing this form.

-If you believe that someone is in physical danger or if an incident requires an immediate response, first notify the appropriate authorities or contact one of the Trusted Leaders.
+If you believe that someone is in physical danger, or if an incident requires immediate response, first notify the appropriate authorities, or contact one of the Trusted Leaders.

-2. What you need to know before filing a complaint
+2. What you need to know to file a complaint

 a.
-What happens after a complaint is submitted to the Ethics Committee?
+What happens when a complaint is submitted to the Ethics Committee?

-A person accused may only appeal resolutions that are permanent in nature (such as expulsions).
+A person accused may appeal all the resolutions.
 A person who files a complaint may only appeal the resolutions of the Ethics Committee if they provide new information to support their request for reconsideration.
 To request the review of a decision, please contact the Ethics Committee.

 C. Handling malicious complaints

-If it is proven that a malicious or fabricated report was submitted, the person who submitted the complaint will be penalized by the Ethics Committee.
+When completing the complaint form, the complainant declares that the information included therein is true, complete, and accurate.
+If it is proven that this was not the case and/or that a malicious or fabricated complaint was submitted, the person who submitted the complaint may be penalized by the Ethics Committee.

 The names of the current members of the Ethics Committee are available at the following link.